joeblew99/printing/README.md

 Pipeline:  HTML --> FL Widgets --> PDF Widgets --> PDF --> Printer

+NOTE: repo is a mess right now :) Doing experiemnts.

 Whats the big deal ?

 For Mobile and Desktop.